couchbaselabs/vagrants/README.md

 Thus an Ubuntu12 box running 2.5.1 will have the ip 192.168.101.10x, a Centos6 box running version 3.0.2 will have the ip 192.168.41.10x, simples!

+## Hostnames

+The hostname of the VM will be set based on the version of Couchbase Server and of the OS selected, e.g.:

+    cb-2-5-2-ubuntu12-node1.vagrants
+    cb-3-0-3-centos6-node2.vagrants

+### DNS
+If the user has the *vagrants-dns* plugin installed, the TLD will be set to `.vagrants`.
+This allows the hostname to be queried from the host machine.

 # Building Couchbase

 The subdirectory `cbdev_ubuntu_1204` contains a Vagrant configuration for